quantastica/quantum-circuit/utils/README_TEMPLATE.md

 ## Export to JavaScript

-Circuit can be exported to JavaScript with `exportJavaScript(comment, decompose)` method:
+Circuit can be exported to JavaScript with `exportJavaScript(comment, decompose, null, asJupyter)` method:

 Example:
 ```javascript